 Employee-related costs decreased primarily as a result of a decrease in stock-based compensation expense and expense incurred for contractors.
-As we apply the graded-vesting method of expense recognition to all stock-based compensation awards with service-only conditions, higher expense was incurred for the six months ended March 25, 2023 due to the expense recognized in the first half of fiscal year 2023 for the issuance of restricted stock to our employees following the Business Combination.
+As we apply the graded vesting method of expense recognition to all stock-based compensation awards with service-only conditions, higher expense was incurred for the six nine months ended March 25, 2023 June 24, 2023, due to the expense recognized in the first half of fiscal year 2023 for the issuance of restricted stock to our employees following the Business Combination.
 Additionally, we experienced a decrease in the expense related to contractors as a result of a combination of hiring full time employees and outsourcing certain business activities to third parties.
-These decreases were partially offset by an increase to payroll related costs as we continue to grow our software and hardware engineering organizations to support the development of key projects such as next generation autonomous electric vehicle robots, and also to support the continued expansion of our artificial intelligence and analytics capabilities.
+These decreases were partially offset by an increase in payroll related costs as we continue to grow our software and hardware engineering organizations to support the development of key projects such as next generation autonomous electric vehicle robots, and also to support the continued expansion of our artificial intelligence and analytics capabilities.

-The increase in prototyping-related costs, allocated overhead expenses, and other during the six months ended March 30, 2024 as compared to the six months ended March 25, 2023 is partially attributable to an increase in prototyping-related expenses incurred by us in the first quarter of fiscal year 2024 as we are implementing efforts to expand on our current product offerings.
-There was additionally an increase in overhead expenses allocated from selling, general, and administrative expenses to research and development expenses resulting from an increase to general overhead expenses such as rent and other occupancy expenses for the six months ended March 30, 2024.
+The increase in prototyping-related costs, allocated overhead expenses, and other during the six nine months ended March 30, 2024 June 29, 2024, as compared to the six nine months ended March 25, 2023 June 24, 2023, is partially primarily attributable to an increase in prototyping-related expenses incurred by us in the first quarter of fiscal year 2024 as we are implementing efforts to expand on our current product offerings.
+There was additionally an increase in overhead expenses allocated from selling, general, and administrative expenses to research and development expenses resulting from an increase to general overhead expenses such as rent and other occupancy expenses for the six nine months ended March 30, 2024 June 29, 2024.